 A balance can be the amount of money in your bank account.
 It can also indicate how much you owe a lender to pay off your loan.

-An alternative to a quick, easy and convenient Plain Green Loans loan.
+An alternative to a quick, easy and convenient Plain Green loan.
 Bank loans can involve a meeting with your bank manager and are subject to approval.

 A check “bounces” when your bank account doesn’t have enough funds to cover payment.
 (See NSF below) The bank returns the check to the payee - unpaid.
 Now, in addition to still owing money to the intended recipient, the bank will most likely charge you a substantial fee.